jgcoliveira/Bike-Share-Data/README.md

 Looking at the above data, it is noticeable that casual members take longer trips than members (+ 4x).
 But members perform a bigger amount of trips.
 We'll have to create graphs in order to better understand if there are any trends in the data.

-## 5. Key Findings and supporting visualizations
+## 5. Key Findings and Supporting Visualizations

 Using the available data, we're able to plot several graphs, analyse them and draw some conclusions.